xallve/xallve-container/README.md

 # xallve-container
-This project provides a basic containerization application written in C, inspired by Docker.
+This project provides a basic very simple containerization application written in C, inspired by Docker.
 It allows users to create and manage lightweight containers with resource constraints, run custom commands, and install dependencies.
+It'd be great to isolate the container completely using VM in the future to make it a true container; for now it just isolates the container process inside linux

 ## Features